pfgithub/scpl/docs/actions/getdiffbotarticlefromwebpage.md

 Gets article details, including body text, author, publish date, and more, from every URL passed into the action.

+### note

+Use a Get Details of Diffbot Article action immediately after this action to get specific details about the article.
+This action only supports getting one article from each URL.

+Powered by Diffbot (diffbot.com)

 ### usage
 ```
 getdiffbotarticlefromwebpage